-Great food starts with fresh local ingredients, and Northshore chefs depend on the beautiful produce grown by locals like Nick Usner of GROW Farms.
+Great food starts with fresh local ingredients, and Northshore chefs depend on the beautiful produce grown by locals like Nick Usner of GROW Farms in Bush.
 Usner sells to area restaurants and to foodie locals at New Orleans and Covington farmers markets.
-Usner is an experienced farmer and passionate, articulate spokesman on the subject of farm-to-table.
+He is an experienced farmer and passionate, articulate spokesman on the subject of farm-to-table.
 His cultivated gardens northeast of Covington are home to a variety of organically grown vegetables (Chinese long beans, heirloom tomatoes, and tender baby squash) grown without pesticides and with pride.

 There are farmers markets all over the Northshore.